Self Forcing: Bridging the Train-Test Gap in Autoregressive Video Diffusion: Self Forcing: Briding Train-Test Gap via Holistic Post-Training

 \item \textbf{Distribution Matching Distillation (DMD)}~\cite{yin2024one,yin2024improved}: This approach minimizes the reverse Kullback-Leibler divergence $\mathbb{E}_{t} [ D_\text{KL}(p_{\theta, t} \| p_{\text{data}, t}) ]$ by leveraging the score difference between distributions to guide gradient updates. \item \textbf{Score Identity Distillation (SiD)}~\cite{zhou2024score,zhou2025adversarial}: This method performs distribution matching via Fisher divergence $\mathbb E_{t, p_{\theta, t}}[\| \nabla \log p_{\theta, t}\ - \nabla \log p_{\text{data}, t}\|^2]$.

-\item \textbf{Generative Adversarial Networks (GANs)}~\cite{goodfellow2014generative}: It approximates the Jensen-Shannon divergence through a minimax game between the generator (our autoregressive diffusion model) and a discriminator that distinguishes between real and generated videos. \end{itemize}
+\item \textbf{Generative Adversarial Networks (GANs)}~\cite{goodfellow2014generative}: It approximately minimizes the Jensen-Shannon divergence through a minimax game between the generator (our autoregressive diffusion model) and a discriminator that distinguishes between real and generated videos. \end{itemize}

 Importantly, our training objective matches the \textit{holistic} distribution of the entire video sequence to the data distribution $D(p_{\text{data}}(x^{1:N}) \| p_\theta(x^{1:N}))$.
 In contrast, TF/DF can be understood as performing \textit{frame-wise} distribution matching: $\mathbb{E}_{\{x^{<i}\}\sim p_{\text{data}}} D_{KL}(p_{\text{data}}(x^{i}|x^{<i}) \| p_\theta(x^{i}|x^{<i}))$\footnote{With a specific weighting per noise level~\cite{kingma2021variational,song2021maximum}, denoising loss approximates the maximum likelihood objective, equivalent to minimizing the KL divergence between per-frame data and model distributions.}, where DF additionally samples context frames from a noise-corrupted data distribution $\{x^{<i}\}\sim\tilde{p}_{\text{data}}$.
 Our formulation fundamentally transforms the training dynamics—context frames $\{x^{<i}\}$ are sampled from the model's own distribution $p_\theta$ rather than from the data distribution (clean or noisy).
 This alignment between training and inference distributions effectively addresses exposure bias and forces the model to learn from its own imperfections, thereby developing robustness to error accumulation.